SomeAutDev/DarkSideModeMod/README.md

   ### Minor issues
   * _Brutal Doom_/Any mod that uses Brutal Doom's gore system: If tension is disabled, 2 slot machines pop up on most kills.
 If it's off then you gain twice the tension per kill.
   * _LiTDoom_: Must manually pick up rewards spawned by the slot machine.
-  * _Stray Mod_: Tiger Sprite appears on top of cat when Tiger morph is active.
+  * _Stray Mod_: Tiger Sprite appears on top of the player when Tiger morph is active.
   * _High Noon Drifter_ : Collecting the tiger morph while playing as Basilissa does nothing but still adds it to your inventory.

   ### Crashes